rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-team.md

 people timely feedback on their PRs, it may be better that you don't get on the list.

-### Team membership
+### Full team membership

 Full team membership is typically extended once someone made many contributions to the Rust compiler over time, ideally (but not necessarily) to multiple areas.
-Sometimes this might be implementing a new feature, but it is also important -- perhaps more important! -- to have time and willingness to help out with general upkeep such as bugfixes, tracking regressions, and other less glamorous work.
+Sometimes this might be implementing a new feature, but it is also important — perhaps more important! — to have time and willingness to help out with general upkeep such as bugfixes, tracking regressions, and other less glamorous work.